syncfusion-content/wpf-docs/wpf/OLAP-Chart/Printing.md

 ---
 layout: post
-title: Printing | OLAP Chart | Syncfusion
+title: Printing in WPF Olap Chart control | Syncfusion
-description: Support to print the control in various modes such as black, color or white along with cropping feature.
+description: Learn about Printing support in Syncfusion WPF Olap Chart control and more.
 platform: wpf
 control: OLAP Chart
 documentation: ug
 ---

-# Printing OLAP Chart
+# Printing in WPF Olap Chart

 The OLAP chart can be printed in black, color, or white modes.
 It supports the cropping feature used to print a particular part of the chart.